 Our year-round volunteer Team Members and Team Leads are divided into 28 teams, each with their own focus.
 Team Leads/Members commit 2-5 hours a week, increasing as we get closer to the festival to support Pride Toronto and its community, festival logistics, volunteer management, and communications needs.

-Our weekend volunteers, who work during the main festival weekend, help make Pride happen across the festival site.
-Weekend volunteers commit to at least 2 four-hour shifts, and are able to experience multiple aspects of the festival.
+Our Pride Month volunteers, who work during the main festival weekend and throughout Pride Month, help make Pride happen across the festival site.
+Pride Month volunteers commit to at least 2 four-hour shifts, and are able to experience multiple aspects of the festival.
 Volunteering allows a unique way to experience the festivities!
 Our diverse, dynamic teams provide great practical experience, a chance to meet new people, and allow our volunteers to give back to our communities.

 Types of Roles

 Pride Toronto offers a wide range of volunteer opportunities; we are constantly looking for new individuals with diverse skill sets and a positive energy to join our team!

 Calling all problem solvers!
 Our logistics teams set up the infrastructure of the festival, check in volunteers, help with public safety, and set up our community fair.

 Are you calm under pressure?
 Our parade, marches, welcome centres, and donations stations need you!

 Are you a people person?
 Come join our Accessibility Team, Family Pride, the Human Rights Conference, or Clean, Sober, and Proud!